thejasveer/upro-mobile/README.md

 2. Copy the following values:
    - **Project URL** (looks like: `https://your-project-id.supabase.co`)
    - **anon public** key (the long string under "Project API keys")

+#### 3.3 Database Setup

+1. **Setup schema**

+   In your supabase project:

+   - On the left side bar open `SQL Editor`
+   - Click new SQL Snippet
+   - Paste the contents of the [schema](https://raw.githubusercontent.com/BuildersLeague/upro-web/refs/heads/main/supabase_schema.sql)
+   - Click run at the bottom right

+2. **Setup database sample data**

+   In your supabase project:

+   - On the left side bar open `SQL Editor`
+   - Click new SQL Snippet (or click the new tab button near the `Tab Title`)
+   - Paste the contents of the [seed file](https://raw.githubusercontent.com/BuildersLeague/upro-web/refs/heads/main/seed_data.sql)
+   - Click run at the bottom right

 ### 🔧 Step 4: Configure Environment Variables